frack113/sigma_redcanaryco/md/tests/7d40bc58-94c7-4fbb-88d9-ebce9fcdb60c.md

 [back](../index.md)
 # Logging Configuration Changes on Linux Host
 Cover by sigma :x:

 ## MITRE
 ### Tactic
-defense-evasion
+  - defense-evasion

 ### technique
-T1562.006
+  - T1562.006

+### Sigma

-Many more think to do...
+ So many other things to do...